 Watching foreign flicks allows you to visit other countries from your home, learning about their landscapes, art, architecture, monuments, foods, fashion, language, customs, and culture.
 You’re also likely to learn about the history of a place.

 In my own experience, watching the more than 30 episodes of the Inspector Montalbano series allowed me to take a deep dive into Sicily, a destination I’ve yet to visit.
 It offered me a gateway, too, that led me to author Andrea Camilleri’s beautifully written books on which the Montalbano series is based.
+The Inspector Vivaldi Mysteries have allowed me to explore Trieste, Italy.
 More recently, I’ve been binging on the Murder in… series, filmed in picturesque small towns and villages of France, evoking memories of travels to several of them.

 3. Subtitled films allow you to learn new languages